-A Memorandum of Understanding between SBID and Interior Educators from a variety of universities formed an agreement in 2009 to improve the outcome of course content for a career in the interior design industry.
-SBID were chosen from three organisations, albeit it had been trading just four months when it won the bid.
-In review SBID dissolved the initiative with university course leaders.
-In 2011 the concept merit was formerly revived with individual universities empowered to provide an interior design degree directly.
-Success!
-The process was governed by a transparent structure ultimately driven by government powers.
+Educators from a variety of universities formed a Memorandum of Understanding with SBID in 2009 to improve the outcome of course content for a career in the interior design industry.
+SBID were chosen out of three organisations, although it had been trading just four months.
+SBID later dissolved the initiative and in 2011, established collaborations with individual universities directly empowered to provide an interior design degree.

-In 2015, SBID was awarded independent status by the UK government to measure interior design education and accredit university course content for an Interior Design Degree.
-The accreditation for Key Information Statistics (KIS) relates to measured educational and business processes forming part of each university’s central government funding status.
+In 2015, SBID was recognised as an accrediting body so as to accredit university course content for an interior design degree.* The accreditation for HESA’s Unistats Dataset (formerly known as KIS) relates to educational and professional processes, forming part of each university’s central government funding status.

-SBID acts as an independently accredited inspector of course content, ensuring each Recognised and Accredited course meets the all-inclusive standards.
-SBID assesses how fit-for-purpose, creating a benchmark to ensure accurate knowledge transfers to the commercial world and interprets the data into a success ‘standard’ that creates jobs and income which in turn, generates funds directly back into the treasury creating wealth for the nation.
+SBID acts as an independently accredited inspector of course content, ensuring each course meets the all-inclusive SBID standards.
+SBID validates a degree as fit-for-purpose, creating a benchmark to ensure accurate knowledge transfers to the commercial world.
+These standards create jobs and generate income which in turn, feeds directly back into the treasury, creating wealth for the nation.

-In 2018, SBID partnered with BE OPEN Think Tank to launch Designed for Business, a national design competition with an overall prize fund of £35,000.
-Designed for final year creative students and graduates studying interior design, decoration, fashion and art & design, the competition aimed to showcase emerging creative talent and nurture relationships between individuals in learning and companies aimed at earning.
-The ceremony held at the House of Commons presented the £1,000 cheque to the five category winners from 97 British universities that entered the competition, with the overall winner scooping £30,000.
+In 2018, SBID collaborated with BE OPEN Think Tank to launch Designed for Business, a national design competition with an overall prize fund of £35,000.
+Designed for final year creative students and graduates studying interior design, decoration, fashion and art & design, the competition aimed to showcase emerging creative talent and nurture relationships between graduates and employers.